stevenblair/rapid61850/README.md

 *This functionality is highly experimental.
 Several data types have not been fully tested yet.
 There is only support for Windows at present, but Linux and OS X will be supported.
 At the moment, it will be difficult to use the JSON interface on an embedded platform.*

+An "index" of the data model provided by rapid61850 is generated automatically.
+This fully exposes the data model, including all meta data (such as data types and functional constraints).
+A JavaScript object notation (JSON) interface has been specified for implementing the IEC 61850 abstract communication service interface (ACSI), and the JSON interface is exposed via HTTP (or HTTPS).

 [Mongoose](https://github.com/cesanta/mongoose), which is embedded in the repository, provides a simple and lightweight web server.
+A new thread is spawned for each IED; this allows multiple IEDs to be tested together from a single application.
+(Note: no locking has been implemented for the data model.)

 ### Building the code ###

  1. In the C project build settings, add `"${workspace_loc:/${ProjName}/src}"` as an include path.
 The ensures the JSON code can access the other header files.
  2.

-### Using SSL to encrypt all data ###
+### Using SSL to encrypt all connections ###

  1. Install OpenSSL for your operating system.
  2. In the C project build settings: